masonz/ionic3-recipe/README.md

 # ionic3-recipe
-a ionic(3.x) simple with recipe theme.
+a ionic(3.x) sample with recipe theme.
 The `ios plateform` is not tested.

 ⚠️this demo use animations by angular 4.2.x, but Ionic is not ready for Angular 4.2 yet, so run `build --prod` will failed.⚠️